sekak/booking-project/README.md

     - Paste into your `.env` file: Open your `.env` file in the `backend-nodejs` directory of your project, and paste the connection string after `MONGO=`.
-    - your `.env` file should now look something like this:</br>
+    - Your `.env` file should now look something like this:</br>
       ```MONGO=mongodb+srv://<username>:<password>@<cluster-address>/<database-name>```</br>
       ```JWT=example_secrite```

-# Technologie stack
+# Technology Stack
   React, ExpressJs, Javascript, React-Router-Dom, Firebase, date-fns, CSS, Axios, nodemailer, BcryptJS, Cookie-parser, JWT
-# Funcionalities Associated with the website
+# Functionalities Associated With the Website
    - Users can create an account and log in.
    - Users can add their photo.
    - Search for lodgings across various countries and types of accommodations.
    - Users can filter hotels and rooms based on budget and star rating.
    - Check room availability for specific dates and times.
-# Glimps of website
+# Glimpse of the Website
 1. Landing page.

    <img width="2543" alt="Screen Shot 2024-06-10 at 11 22 39 AM" src="https://github.com/sekak/booking-clone/assets/53265264/7a8edaec-2a49-47b4-b047-1c2816745344">